rust-lang/rust/src/doc/rustc-dev-guide/src/about-this-guide.md

 1. [Building, Debugging, and Contributing to `rustc`][p1]: Contains information that should be useful no matter how you are contributing, such as procedures for contribution, building the compiler, etc.
-2. [How `rustc` Works][p2]: Discusses the high-level architecture of the compiler and stages of the compile process
+2. [High-Level Compiler Architecture][p2]: Discusses the high-level architecture of the compiler and stages of the compile process.
-3. [Source Code Representation][p3]: Describes the process of taking raw source code from the user and transforming it into various forms that the compiler can work with easily
+3. [Source Code Representation][p3]: Describes the process of taking raw source code from the user and transforming it into various forms that the compiler can work with easily.
-4. [Analysis][p4]: discusses the analyses that the compiler uses to check various properties of the code and inform later stages of the compile process
+4. [Analysis][p4]: discusses the analyses that the compiler uses to check various properties of the code and inform later stages of the compile process (e.g., type checking).
-5. [From MIR to Binaries][p5]: How linked executable machine code is generated
+5. [From MIR to Binaries][p5]: How linked executable machine code is generated.
 6. [Appendices][app] at the end with useful reference information.
 There are a few of these with different information, inluding a glossary.